Archaeological Field School in

 In addition, an overall knowledge of the archaeological history of Ancient Greece will be attained through the recovery and analysis of material (architecture, sculpture, metalwork and ceramics) from a wide range of periods (prehistoric through Hellenistic) and especially through travel to the major archaeological and cultural sites of Greece.
 The course also provides a valuable opportunity to learn about a foreign country and its contemporary culture while living in a traditional village community and to gain a unique perspective on the life of the ancients while living in their own landscape.

-Students will participate in the cleaning and conservation of finds (sherds, vases, figurines, frescos and stone artifacts) in the Mycenae Museum.
-They will also catalogue sherds and small finds from past excavation seasons.
+1. participate in the cleaning and conservation of finds (sherds, vases, figurines, frescoes, bone, and stone artifacts).

-10/15/07 sheltonk@berkeley.edu
+1/03/20 sheltonk@berkeley.edu